-Introduction
+1 Introduction

 Alignments of protein and nucleic acid sequences are a central aid to understanding biological systems.
-Although several effective tools now exist for the rapid automatic alignment of large numbers of sequences (see, for example, Barton and Sternberg, 1987; Feng and Doolittle, 1987; Higgins and Sharp, 1989; Vingron and Argos, 1989), the preparation for publication of quality figures of such alignments with annotations is often extremely difficult.
+Although several effective tools now exist for the rapid automatic alignment of large numbers of sequences (e.g. see: (Barton & Sternberg, 1987; Feng & Doolittle, 1987; Vingron & Argos, 1989; Higgins & Sharp, 1989), the preparation of publication quality figures of such alignments with annotations is often extremely difficult.

-Artwork using pen/ink/dry lettering can allow labelling and boxing.
-However, this involves a great deal of labour and a fair degree of skill to produce visually pleasing results [e.g. the large 128 sequence globin alignment in Barton and Sternberg (1987)].
+Artwork using pen/ink/dry lettering can allow labelling and boxing, however, this involves a great deal of labour and a fair degree of skill to produce visually pleasing results (e.g. the large 128 sequence globin alignment in (Barton & Sternberg, 1987)).
 With the advent of powerful word-processing and graphics packages for personal computers, many laboratories 'tidy up' their alignments by judicious mouse-work.
-Although good results may be obtained by this route, the process, in common with conventional artwork, is rather inflexible.
-A particular problem is that having chosen a number of characters per line and character point size, it is difficult subsequently to modify the figure.
+Although good results may be obtained by this route, the process in common with conventional artwork is rather inflexible.
+A particular problem is that having chosen a number of characters per line and character pointsize, it is difficult subsequently to modify the figure.
 It is also laborious to add new sequences to an existing figure.
-In addition, one is normally limited to the use of one of a few fixedwidth fonts (e.g. Courier) rather than the full range of fonts available to the word-processor.
-The table-drawing facilities of various packages can overcome the problems of proportional fonts.
-For example, the Unix 'troff' macros 'tbl' were used to prepare the alignments in Barton and Sternberg (1990), though subsequently retyped by the J. Mol.
-Biol.!
-LaTeX (Lamport, 1986) tables were used for the 88 sequence annexin alignment in Barton et al. (1991) and the 67 sequence SH2 domain alignment in Russell et al. (1992); both figures were extremely time consuming to prepare, but rather easier to update than a conventionally word-processed alignment.
+In addition, one is normally limited to the use of one of a few fixed-width fonts (e.g. Courier) rather than the full range of fonts available to the word-processor.
+The table drawing facilities of various packages can overcome the problems of proportional fonts.
+For example, the Unix 'troff' macros 'tbl' were used to prepare the alignments in (Barton & Sternberg, 1990), though subsequently re-typed by the J. Mol.
+Biol. !
+LATEX (Lamport, 1986) tables were used for the 88 sequence annexin alignment in (Barton et al., 1991) and the 67 sequence SH2 domain alignment in (Russell et al., 1992); both figures were extremely time consuming to prepare, but rather easier to update than a conventionally word-processed alignment.

 The ALSCRIPT program described in this article was developed specifically to allow the easy formatting and graphical display of large multiple sequence alignments.
-Although written originally for the author's use, the interface is relatively friendly, and should be easy to learn by anyone familiar with plotting graphs.
+Although written originally for the author's use the interface is relatively friendly, and should be easy to learn by anyone familiar with plotting graphs.

-Description of ALSCRIPT
+2 Description of ALSCRIPT